brianglass/anastasis/files/26_september.md

 As another Paradise has your divine house been revealed, O Apostle, delighting the souls of all with wonders as with flowers and dispelling the foul stench of the passions.

-O God, my God, attend to me and deliver me each day from foes who assail me and who crush my lowly heart, for I have your godÂ­like Disciple to intercede.
+O God, my God, attend to me and deliver me each day from foes who assail me and who crush my lowly heart, for I have your god­like Disciple to intercede.

 **Theotokion.**

-O full of GodÂ’s grace, ask Jesus the Saviour, who took his body from your pure blood, to have pity on your servants, and deliver us from eternal punishment.
+O full of God’s grace, ask Jesus the Saviour, who took his body from your pure blood, to have pity on your servants, and deliver us from eternal punishment.

 **Katavasia.**